 An employee of Arlington County was electrocuted while removing a set of temporary lights.
 The employee was working throughout the night in an attempt to repair a water main break that was broken for two days.
 The accident happened when the worker contacted a power line.
 Another employee accompanying the worker was seriously injured during the accident.

 While it appears as though the other worker may survive the horrific accident, on-the-job accidents like this one happen when fatigue or lack or planning is evident.
 When working around electrical sources, workers should be cautious and alert to possible scenarios such as this one.
 Arlington County could have had an electrician check the area around the water main break for electrical power prior to beginning work on repairing the broken line.

-If you are involved in a case like this one, contact a qualified Washington, D.C., Maryland and Virginia injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you are involved in a case like this one, contact a qualified Nothern Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.